FOOD & NUTRITION

 What are heavy metal poisoning symptoms?

-As mentioned, heavy metal poisoning is relatively uncommon, but many can still experience effects of less serious heavy metal accumulation in the body.
-Here are the potential signs you need a heavy metal detox.
+Heavy metal poisoning is relatively uncommon.
+However some people may still experience effects of less serious heavy metal accumulation in the body.
+Here are the potential signs you may need a heavy metal detox.

 Acute poisoning (high dose at one time):